-- Design dynamic frontend and backend applications that can function together or independently and are deployed to cloud platforms.
+- Build dynamic frontend and backend applications and are deployed to cloud platforms.

 - Explain the fundamentals of how the World Wide Web works, over the internet.

-- Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, EJS, and Handlebars.
+- Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, EJS, and Mustache.

 - Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party API or user-generated content.